-Asbestos became popular among builders in the late 19th century.
+Learn how to Identify Asbestos: Asbestos became popular among builders in the late 19th century.
 Its resistant properties made it a strong candidate for use in the construction of buildings.
-In the modern era, however, the dangers that come with using asbestos has been made evident.
+In the modern era, however, the dangers that come with using asbestos have been made evident.
 It is now common practice to not install asbestos but to provide removal services for it.
-In fact, the use and manufacturing of asbestos in Australia has been outright banned.
+In fact, the use and manufacturing of asbestos in Australia have been outright banned.

 What is Asbestos?

-How to identify asbestos can be hard but we will try to explain what is is and how to go about removing it from your home.
+Identifying asbestos can be hard but we will try to explain what it is, how to go about removing it and why you need asbestos removal from your home.
 Asbestos is an extremely tough and durable mineral abundant in rock and found in many parts of the world.
 It had been widely used in products because of its high resistance to fire and chemicals and because it acts as a good insulator.
 Asbestos was often used in cement, Tilux and Duraflex sheets (bathrooms and kitchens), cement corrugated roof sheeting, cement guttering, insulation, brake pads and linings.

 Is Asbestos Bad?

 Asbestos is a very toxic material that has been known to cause diseases such as mesothelioma, lung cancer, and asbestosis.
 It becomes dangerous when it is “friable” (easily crumbled in hand), as the fibres it releases into the air cannot be broken down by the human body.
 Therefore, upon inhalation of these fibres, they will remain within your body and not decompose, leading to the health issues mentioned.

 There is no acceptable level of asbestos exposure, but exposure to intense concentrations of asbestos or exposure to it regularly over a long period produces the worst effects.
 It accumulates within the body from every exposure and there is no known way to reverse the damage once it has entered your system.
 Asbestos exposure has caused thousands of Australian deaths over the years.